Victoria Y

 Bio

-I am currently a 4th year PhD candidate in Plant Biology at North Carolina State University.
+I completed my PhD in Plant Biology at North Carolina State University in 2024.
 Before starting my PhD I got my BS at Texas A&M University where I double majored in Biochemistry and Genetics.
-I was also recognized as an Undergraduate Research Scholar for my research on how to genetically engineer algae to make biofuel.
-In my PhD I study plant genetics and biochemistry.
-Plants are amazing because they can produce an incredible range of different chemicals that are very useful to humans.
-My project aims to understand how we can make plants better for making biofuel that we can use to replace the petroleum gas in our cars, and fuel for our planes.
+At Texas A&M I was recognized as an Undergraduate Research Scholar in the honors program for my research on how to genetically engineer algae for improved bioenergy traits.
+In my PhD I studied plant genetics and biochemistry.
+One of the things that make plants amazing is their ability to produce an incredible range of different chemicals that are useful to humans.
+My project aims to understand how we can make plants better for replacing petroleum derived products such as fuels and plastics.
 A significant part of my work involves genetically engineering plants to understand how their genes work.
-When I'm not working in the lab I make pottery, ride my bike, and lead a science policy club.
-I believe that the world would be a better place if scientists played a bigger role in political decision making.
-After I finish my PhD I would like to work for a government agency or a political action organization as a scientific advisor.
+When I'm not working in the lab I make pottery, ride my bike, and spend as much time outside as possible.
+I now live and work in DC at an agricultural industry organization, where I help shape policy decision making as a science advisor.
 Through my mentoring I hope to guide students through thinking scientifically and developing robust experimental designs, but also navigating the first steps in a scientific career.
-My biggest goal as a mentor is to show them how much of a positive impact they can have on the world through pursuing their love of science.
+My primary goal as a mentor is to show my students how pursuing their love of science could positively impact the world.Project ideas

 Project ideas are meant to help inspire student thinking about their own project.
 Students are in the driver seat of their research and are free to use any or none of the ideas shared by their mentors.